-The Bulgarian Industrial Association - Union of Bulgarian Business, guided by the need to protect the national interest in future amendments to the Agricultural Land Ownership and Use Act, has the following suggestions:
+The Bulgarian Industrial Association - Union of the Bulgarian Business, guided by the need to protect the national interest in future amendments to the Agricultural Land Ownership and Use Act, has the following suggestions:

 1. To be taken into account the recommendations of the EP Committee on Agriculture and Rural Development’s report on the state of play of farmland concentration in the EU: how to facilitate the access to land for farmers - 2016/2141 (INI)/30.03.2017;